-In this study, and by evaluating the measurements of 30 knees by the Insall- Salvati ratio, patella alta was diagnosed in 13 cases (43%), in the sagittal plane, using the insall -salvati ratio, dividing the patellar tendon length over the maximum patellar diameter, the knees getting a ratio equal 1.5 or more were considered as patella alta.
+Patella alta was diagnosed in 13 cases (43%), in the sagittal plane, using the insall salvati ratio, dividing the patellar tendon length over the maximum patellar diameter, the knees getting a ratio equal 1.5 or more were considered as patella alta.

-In our study, patellar tilt was diagnosed in the axial plane in 24 cases (80%), by measuring the lateral patello-femoral angle; normally it measures $8^{\circ}$ or more and opens laterally.
-Angels less than $8^{\circ}$ or angels that open medially confirm patellar tilt.
+Patellar tilt were diagnosed in the axial plane in 24 cases (80%), by measuring the lateral patello-femoral angle, normally it measures 8° or more, and opens laterally.
+Angels less than 8° or angels that open medially confirm patellar tilt.